text goes here.

 - Introduction to “Community as a Channel”

-- SUD-Related Message Development that Engages Communities, including Embedding Effective Counter-Arguments to Barriers, Suspicions and Fears
+- SUD-Related Message Development that Engages Communities, including Embedding Effective Counter-Arguments to Barriers, Suspicions and Fears.

 - Understanding that due to the serious, life-and-death implications of SUD, the most culturally-relevant and resonant engagement messages are “balanced” – referencing not only to risk factors related to chronic stress & trauma, but also to the strengths (protective) related to resilience, healing and recovery.

-- Understand how to apply the important concept of “context” so that it creates/builds trusting relationships with clients who reflect different backgrounds, experiences and worldviews from outreach and other staff at the SUD providers, agencies and programs designed to serve historically mistreated communities.
+- Understood how to apply the important concept of “context” so that it creates/builds trusting relationships with clients who reflect different backgrounds, experiences and worldviews from outreach and other staff at the SUD providers, agencies and programs designed to serve historically mistreated communities.

-- List the risk factors (including ongoing stress) and daunting social determinants of health (SDOH) that continue to keep low-income, Black and Brown families at a disproportionate disadvantage for survival, along with the protective factors that can inoculate them against the stressors and facilitate thriving coping behaviors, SUD recovery and even “upstream” primary SUD prevention.
+- Listed the risk factors (including ongoing stress) and daunting social determinants of health (SDOH) that continue to keep low-income, Black and Brown families at a disproportionate disadvantage for survival, along with the protective factors that can inoculate them against the stressors and facilitate thriving coping behaviors, SUD recovery and even “upstream” primary SUD prevention.

 - Overview of MEE’s culturally-relevant community outreach and mobilization strategies.